 The root lock is mentioned in many yogic texts that emphasize its importance.
 This practice plays a key role in the performance of pranayamas and asanas.

-Once you have mastered Mula Bandha, you will experience how your practice will rise to a new level.
+Once you have mastered Mula Bandha, you will experience how your practice elevates to a new level.